 Where Emotional Intelligence is:

 - An awareness of your own emotions;

 - And the ability to manage one’s own emotions and the emotions of others

 The Competing Values Framework identifies “how things are done around here” or better known as: culture.
-When I pair EI with the Competing Values I get a view of an individual’s likely behavioral competencies, how they work and motivate others, and how the culture, individual, and team interact.
+When I pair Emotional Intelligence with the Competing Values I get a view of an individual’s likely behavioral competencies, how they work and motivate others, and how the culture, individual, and team interact.

 As the matrix below outlines, there are distinct competencies the lend themselves to different cultures.
 Your team’s job is to craft the questions during an interview process that identify fit.